ArdanaLabs/audit/src/postamble/future.md

 # Future work \label{section:future}

-Research opportunities that were out of scope for the current document
+Numerous research opportunities are out of scope for the current document.

 ## What is the general **delta in incentives** off ethereum via **no-multistep-atomic-transactions**?